DLibatique/LATN102-S20/notes/2-sentence-structures.md

 ## Sentence Patterns

 Translating Latin sentences becomes much easier if you can recognize certain structural patterns that tell us what to expect in a sentence.
-Key to identifying what structural pattern a sentence follows is the main verb.
+Key to identifying what structural pattern a sentence follows is the **main verb**.
 The type of verb that appears in the sentence tells us what other grammatical items we need to fill out the rest of the sentence.

 Below you will find a discussion of several very common sentence structures as well as guidelines for how to distinguish them by looking at the verb.